-Have as few side effects from the treatment as possible and minimize the ones that do occur.
+Have as few side effects from the treatment as possible, and minimize the ones that do occur.

 Surgery.
 This is a common treatment for bladder cancer.
 There are several types of surgery.
 The kind your doctor suggests depends on the stage of bladder cancer you have.
-In some cases, the surgeon takes out only the tumor, or tumors, if there are more than one.
+In some cases, the surgeon takes out only the tumor, or tumors, if there are more than 1.
 Part of the bladder may be removed.
 In some cases, the whole bladder is taken out.
 In some cases, surgery cures the cancer.

 Intravesical therapy.
 This treatment is used with early-stage, superficial bladder cancer.
 Drugs are put directly into the bladder.
 This may be immunotherapy drugs, which make your body’s immune system fight cancer, or chemotherapy drugs.